crispgm/moderu/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+Edit `data/photo.yml`:

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/crispgm/moderu.
+Bug reports and pull requests are welcome on GitHub at <https://github.com/crispgm/moderu>.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development